JudeQuintana/cloud-infra-lab/README.md

 - There are many ways to configure IPAM.
   - You'll need to manually configure your own IPv4 pools/subpools in IPAM (advanced tier) in the AWS UI.
   - The demo will look up the IPAM pools via filter on description and ipv4 type.
-- Advanced Tier IPAM in `us-west-2` operating reigons.
+- Advanced Tier IPAM in `us-west-2` operating regions.
   - No IPv4 regional pools at the moment.
   - `us-west-2` (ipam locale)
     - IPv4 Pool (private scope)